jason-j-MSFT/lab/README.md

 **Key Knowledge Areas:**

-iptables and ip6tables configuration files, tools and utilities Tools, commands and utilities to manage routing tables.
+iptables and ip6tables configuration files, tools and utilities / Tools, commands and utilities to manage routing tables / Private address ranges (IPv4) and Unique Local Addresses as well as Link Local Addresses (IPv6) / Port redirection and IP forwarding /
-Private address ranges (IPv4) and Unique Local Addresses as well as Link Local Addresses (IPv6) Port redirection and IP forwarding
+List and write filtering and rules that accept or block IP packets based on source or destination protocol, port and address /
-List and write filtering and rules that accept or block IP packets based on source or destination protocol, port and address Save and reload filtering configurations
+Save and reload filtering configurations /

 Terms and Utilities:

 * /proc/sys/net/ipv4/